Television News Inc.: Founding

 The launch of TVN was announced in February 1973, with Robert Pauley as its chief executive and $4 million in initial capital, most from Coors.
 Pauley had pitched the idea to Joseph Coors, one of the brothers who owned the Coors enterprises; until that time, most non-network sources of newsfilm sent it by air express mail to clients, while Pauley proposed a much more expensive system in the model of major networks.
+This concept was not new to Pauley: after the United Network failed in late 1967, Pauley was briefly retained to relaunch that network as a news and public affairs supplier then pitched a television news service of his own the next year.

 The first customer was Miami's WCIX-TV, which was in the middle of expanding its local news service; the check from the Miami station was framed at the network's offices.
 At launch, TVN maintained bureaus at its headquarters in New York City, where the company had offices on the 21st floor of a Manhattan skyscraper, as well as in Los Angeles, Chicago, and Washington, D.C.

 TVN service began May 14, 1973, with a two-week trial taken by 32 stations.
 In addition to WCIX, KTVU in San Francisco had signed up at launch.
 What set TVN apart from its competitors—the major networks—was that it was able to offer all of its newsfilm to subscribers.
 Frequently, networks held back the best segments of footage for their own newscasts, leaving local stations with less valuable material for their own programs.
 TVN, however, did not have such limitations, and it also offered material from London-based Visnews, a minority stockholder in the firm.
 Two Los Angeles stations took the trial and gave glowing remarks to the service, with Stan Chambers of KTLA calling it "excellent" and "the great logical idea whose time is finally here".
 At the end of the trial period, TVN won accounts from Chicago's WGN-TV and Metromedia's four stations, a significant step toward viability.
 The company had signed up 26 stations by April 1974, with further major-market independents including WOR-TV in New York as well as network affiliates such as KYW-TV in Philadelphia, KSD-TV in St. Louis, and WBTV in Charlotte.
 That same year, it bought out the United States business of United Press International Television News, a competing film service owned by United Press International and ITN, eliminating its only competition in the field of non-network newsfilm syndicators.